Understanding the Logical Layer in Oracle Analytics

 - Time

-D Orders dimension is Level-Based, therefore select that value from the list.
+The D Orders dimension is Level-Based, so select this value.

-- Click on H1 hierarchy in Hierarchies and rename it to Order Statuses Hierarchy
+- Click H1 in Hierarchies and rename it to Order Statuses Hierarchy.

-- Click on Total (this is always total level of aggregation) and rename it to All Orders.
-The total level is used in all hierarchies we might have created.
-Same as the detail level.
+Click Total (the highest aggregation level) and rename it to All Orders.
+The total level is present in all hierarchies.

-Let's add a new level below Total and above Detail levels:
+To add a new level between Total and Detail:

-In the same way, we can now define second hierarchy for Channels:
+Similarly, you can define a second hierarchy for Channels:

-Before we conclude this section, we need to create a join between the two tables we've defined so far, F Revenue and D Orders.
+Before moving on, let's create a join between the two tables defined so far: F Revenue and D Orders.

-Expand Logical Model OA Bootcamp Business Model in the navigation pane on the left.
+Expand the OA Bootcamp Business Model Logical Model in the navigation pane on the left.

-When diagram appears, click on the handle on one of the tables, i.e. F Revenue, and drag the line onto the other table, i.e. D Orders.
+When the diagram appears, click the handle on one table (e.g., F Revenue) and drag the line onto the other (e.g., D Orders).

-We have successfully joined two logical tables now.
-Note that no specific join conditions were required, just the type of join.
-Join conditions were defined in the Physical Layer.
+You have now successfully joined two logical tables.
+Note that no specific join conditions are required here—just the type of join—because join conditions were already defined in the Physical Layer.

-When you navigate back to logical model page, there should be a new join displayed:
+When you return to the logical model page, a new join should be displayed:

-With this, we have defined our first dimension table.
-But there are still five to go.
-Close D Orders page and navigate back to OA Bootcamp Business Model.
+With this, you have defined your first dimension table and established a relationship with your fact table.
+There are still more dimensions to add.
+Close the D Orders page and return to OA Bootcamp Business Model.

 Adding additional dimensions

-Now, we will explore drag and drop approach of importing physical tables into logical model.
-For that, keep OA Bootcamp Business Model page open.
-Then click Physical Layer and display all physical tables.
+Now, let's explore the drag-and-drop approach for importing physical tables into the logical model.
+Keep the OA Bootcamp Business Model page open.
+Then click Physical Layer to display all physical tables.

-Drag all five dimension tables now onto Dimensions area in OA Bootcamp Business Model page and drop them there.
+Drag all five dimension tables onto the Dimensions area of the OA Bootcamp Business Model page and drop them there.

 Two things will happen:

-- selected dimenisional tables are added to the Dimensions list
+- The selected dimension tables are added to the Dimensions list.

-- joins were also added based on definitions in Physical Layer.
+- Joins are also added based on definitions from the Physical Layer.

-Dimensions DIM_CUSTOMERS, DIM_GEOGRAPHY and DIM_PRODUCTS are easy fix, so lets just review final results:
+The dimensions DIM_CUSTOMERS, DIM_GEOGRAPHY, and DIM_PRODUCTS are straightforward, so let's review the final results:

 D Customers dimension